 Danfoss Power Solutions has released the MC018 high-current controller as part of the PLUS+1® microcontrollers family.
 Designed to solve many challenges customers face with controlling high-current devices MC018 has set a new market standard.
-Some of these challenges are excessive noise, moderate pin/controller power and lack of intelligent capabilities — MC018 has set a new market standard.
+Some of these challenges are excessive noise, moderate pin/controller power and lack of intelligent capabilities.

 “The MC018 high-current controller is providing a more powerful, intelligent and focused solution for controlling high-current applications,” said Evangel Zhang, EC Global Product Marketing Manager with Danfoss Power Solutions.
 “It will greatly help customers looking to implement electrification by bringing high-current control to a new level.”

 In comparison to other controllers currently available on the market, MC018 offers more power and intelligent features at a competitive price.
 Its innovative features enable customers to lower overall system and maintenance costs while boosting the efficiency of their machines.

 Reduce costs while improving performance

-The MC018 controller has a maximum total current of 160A and a maximum steady state current of 120A, which is a significant increase over the maximum current presently available on the market of 75 to 80A.
+The MC018 controller has a maximum total current of 160A and a maximum steady state current of 120A.
+This is a significant increase over the maximum current presently available on the market of 75 to 80A.
 The higher maximum current allows more devices to be simultaneously powered by one controller, reducing the number of controllers needed and thereby reducing the total cost of the system.

 At maximum load, MC018 can run up to 4kHz and up to 20kHz at a reduced load.
-The higher frequency makes it possible to control in-cab applications with smoother and higher precision of control, all with a reduced noise level.
+The higher frequency makes it possible to control in-cab applications.
+This with smoother and higher precision of control, all with a reduced noise level.

 Control is also improved with the programmability of MC018.
 As part of the PLUS+1® line of microcontrollers, MC018 is already compliant with the PLUS+1® platform.
 The pre-engineered function blocks in PLUS+1® give OEMs the opportunity to program functions that would otherwise require extra time or components, or may not have been feasible at all.
 One of these features includes the “soft fuse” — a programmable fuse that can be set to switch when the current is above a certain value — which provides enhanced safety performance.